MichaelCurrin/dev-cheatsheets/cheatsheets/make/default-target.md

 Installing deps...
 ```

 The GNU docs recommend `all` but the `default` makes more sense to me.
-The `all` can be useful if there are many steps to run while `default` I would setup as one command.
+The `all` can be useful if there are many steps to run while `default` I would set up as one command.

 ```make
 default: install